-Ultimately this is why it is important to not only assert, but to maintain, the central importance of the analytic of territory.
+Ultimately this is why it is important to not only assert but to maintain, the vital importance of the analytic of territory.

 The Acknowledgement of Territory

 But let us return now to the point of this article.
-The Decolonizing Education/Integrating Knowledges conference that I attended, while emerging from a largely liberal institutional context, and perhaps in-spite of those origins, nevertheless saw some really incredible keynote speakers, and a number of quite inspirational and informative Circle Workshops on diverse topics.
-While, as I said, these kinds of events and programmes largely emerge out of Canada’s cynical drive to signify itself as a progressive haven that, it would be a simplification to ignore that many Native people have taken the initiative to use these moments to assert their voice, their desires, and their dreams.
-And at this conference, perhaps because its being held within a university, much of it was helmed by Native youth acting as more than just mouth pieces for state politics and institutional programming.
+The Decolonizing Education/Integrating Knowledges conference that I attended, while emerging from a largely liberal institutional context, and perhaps despite those origins, nevertheless saw some incredible keynote speakers, and a number of quite inspirational and informative Circle Workshops on diverse topics.
+While, as I said, these kinds of events and programmes largely emerge out of Canada’s cynical drive to signify itself as a progressive haven, it would be a simplification to ignore that many Native people have taken the initiative to use these moments to assert their voice, their desires, and their dreams.
+And at this conference, perhaps because it is being held within a university, much of it was helmed by Native youth acting as more than just mouthpieces for state politics and institutional programming.

 One of those circles which has stuck with me, and been the source of much reflection and meditation, was on the subject and practice of territorial acknowledgements in both the public and educational spheres.
 In light of my dissertation writing reaching the end of its long, dark tunnel and having recently transitioned into contractual lecturer work in Indigenous Studies, sociology, and political science, I have been reflecting upon them once again.